 The Research Integrity Modules are now available online to staff and students.
-Alternatively, training may be undertaken by means of a two hour face-to-face workshop that is offered on a regular basis as part of the UCRed programme.
 Following the online or face-to-face training, participants must complete the short online test (available in the Research Integrity Modules) and achieve a score of 80% or more to be deemed to have successfully completed the course.

 Research Integrity Advisers

 The University has appointed Advisers on Integrity in Research to guide UC staff and students/trainees who may have concerns about research conduct issues.
 This could include providing assistance in the interpretation of misconduct in research as detailed in the UC Responsible Conduct of Research Policy as well as the Australian Code for the Responsible Conduct of Research, providing confidential advice in instances where staff or students/trainees are considering reporting research misconduct, and explaining options available in the event that an allegation of misconduct is to be pursued.
 The Advisers are not faculty or research institute specific, and staff and students are free to consult any of the Advisers.

 - Professor Deborah Davis